saverin0/Multitemporal-Satellite-Change-Detection/README.md

 ---

-*This project demonstrates the application of deep learning and GPU computing for satellite imagery analysis and environmental monitoring.*
+*This project demonstrates the application of deep learning (U-Net), classical machine learning (Random Forest), and GPU computing for satellite imagery analysis and environmental monitoring.*